I love stories. I love the idea of journeys.

 Yet I felt I had no other choice.
 I had to get better for my family.
 I underwent long term antibiotic therapy with some modest improvement — but stopped when I found out I was pregnant with baby #3.

-In 2012, just months after our little girl turned two, I began to experience near passing out episodes.
+In 2012, just months after our little girl turned two, I began to feel unwell again.

 I remember December 17, 2012 like it was yesterday.
 I ended up in the emergency room with heart palpitations, difficulty breathing and this intense feeling like I was going to pass out.
 I was released from the hospital and was told I simply had a panic attack.

 In all my thirty-something years, I had never had a panic attack before.
-I truly felt like I was losing control of my life.
 I felt like a hypochondriac as symptoms continued full force despite my best efforts to address the “panic.”
 Why was my body so afraid?
 I stopped going places.
-Family and friends quietly wondered, is she having an emotional breakdown?
-I prayed and prayed.
+I prayed a lot.
 I poured over God’s promises in Scripture.
-I listened to a constant stream of Christian music and watched hours of sermons and testimonies.
-I sought out a counselor.

-But the symptoms continued to be real.
 It got to the point where I couldn’t sit up in a chair.
-My heart raced at the smallest exertion.
+My heart raced at the smallest exertion!
 I just wanted to crawl out of my body.

-I decided to re-treat for Lyme, but after a while, I was becoming uncomfortable with long term antibiotics– and I began to wonder if I needed to see my symptoms differently.
-I made an effort to see Dr. C, the director of cardiology at a major hospital, who specialized in dysfunctions of the autonomic nervous system.
-In that office visit, he made a clinical diagnosis of Postural Orthostatic Tachycardia Syndrome (POTS), and deemed me “a classic patient.”
-I went home that day, did my own Googling, and found that many with POTS are misdiagnosed with severe anxiety.
+Thankfully, I was able to make an appointment with Dr. C, the director of cardiology at a major hospital, who specialized in dysfunctions of the autonomic nervous system.
+In that office visit, he made a clinical diagnosis of Postural Orthostatic Tachycardia Syndrome (POTS).
+I went home that day, did my own Googling, and found that many with POTS are misdiagnosed with panic attacks.

 Just for the record, POTS is a disorder of the autonomic nervous system that regulates involuntary things like heart rate, blood pressure, digestion, respiratory rate, temperature regulation, and more.
 With POTS, your body can’t adjust to sitting or standing up without a flood of symptoms.
 Stirring soup on the stove, for example, feels like running a marathon.

-No one knows what causes POTS – and there is no cure per se, although some medications help some patients.
+No one knows what causes POTS.
 Some believe pregnancy is the trigger; some say it’s a post viral response.
 And yes, some believe POTS can be caused by Lyme disease.

 A Prayer of Trust